fedelopez/goaltrees-d3/README.md

 # goaltrees-d3

+This webapp allows you to operate a crane to move boxes around and respecting the pile order.

-Based on Prof. Patrick Henry Winston [lecture 3](https://www.youtube.com/watch?v=leXa7EKUPFk) (as taught in fall 2010).
+Based on Prof. Patrick Henry Winston [lecture](https://www.youtube.com/watch?v=leXa7EKUPFk).